 - Line a baking tray with greaseproof paper.

-- Place 130g cooked sweet potato, 130g oats and 2 tbsp orange juice into a food processor or high powered blender and pulse until combined.
+- Place 130g cooked sweet potato, 130g oats and 2 tablespoons orange juice into a food processor or high powered blender and pulse until combined.

 - Stir through 30g raisins.